 Doctors of chiropractic diagnose, treat and help prevent conditions and disorders related to the back, neck, pelvis, extremities and the effect they have on the nervous system.

-Treatment usually revolves around adjustments and orthopedic soft tissue release directed movement to help relieve pain and discomfort, and restore range of motion.
+Treatment usually revolves around education, exercise therapy, adjustments and orthopedic soft tissue release directed movement to help relieve pain and discomfort, and restore range of motion.
 Sometimes other therapies such as massage, heat, laser, ultrasound and orthotics are used as needed.

 Chiropractors do not prescribe drugs or perform surgery, but may make a referral to medical specialists for such treatment when appropriate.
 Chiropractors also counsel patients regarding nutrition, diet, lifestyle and exercise.